Would You Like to Participate in a Council Meeting?

 OR...

 You can request a spot on the meeting agenda in advance if you have an extended (though concise) presentation.
 Has your organization recently published a report on a statewide environmental topic?
 Do you perceive a flaw in state agency practices that is causing environmental damage?
 These could be topics for a future agenda.
-Contact the Council's staff.

-You do not need to attend a meeting to have your voice heard.
-You can contact the Council office at any time.
+contact the Council office at any time.
 This is especially true for making a complaint about an environmental problem or violation.
 One of the Council's duties is to receive and investigate complaints, which you can submit by phone, e-mail or postal mail.
 Staff will investigate.
 If the matter requires the attention of the full Council, it will be put on a future meeting agenda.